Best Practices for Indoor Air Quality Monitoring

 Breakdown of lead paint (used before 1978)

-Fine blue-white dust
+Fine dust

-Damage to brain, nervous system, kidneys, and red blood cells
+Damage to brain, nervous system, kidneys, blood

 Asbestos particles